jimbrig/addinslist/README.md

 - This package provides a continuously updated list of RStudio addins that you can browse through ([below](#addinslist-table)).

-- After installing this package (`install.packages('addinslist')`), your RStudio will get populated with a new addin called "Browse RStudio addins".
+- After installing this package (`remotes::install_github("jimbrig/addinslist")`), your RStudio will get populated with a new addin called "Browse RStudio addins".
 This addin allows you to interactively browse through the list of addins, see which ones you already have installed, and let you install/uninstall the corresponding package of each addin.
 The following image shows how to access this "addin of addins" in RStudio.

 ![Addins menu](https://raw.githubusercontent.com/daattali/addinslist/master/inst/media/addins-menu.png)